lyc6749/DLCL/README.md

 - `train network/`: The train network architecture on the database.
 - `image/`: The images of the samples.
 # Database
-The databases used in the proposed scheme are extended Yale Face Database B and PIE, the samples of the databases are as following:
+The databases used in the proposed scheme are extended Yale Face Database B and PIE, the samples of the databases and the corresponding preprocessed outputs are as following:

 ![Image](https://github.com/lyc6749/DLCL/blob/master/image/samples1.jpg)
 # More info